Slavuta: History

 Located in Volhynia, Slavuta was founded by a member of Zaslawski family in 1633.
 As the family extinguished, all its possessions were transferred to Lubomirski family.
-Eventually the town was passed on to Marianna Lubomirska who married Pawel Sanguszko who turned the town into the family seat of the Sanguszko princes.
+Eventually the town was passed on to Marianna Lubomirska who married Paweł Sanguszko who turned the town into the family seat of the Sanguszko princes.
+Administratively it was located in the Volhynian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.

+It was annexed by Russia in the Partitions of Poland.
 Between 1922 and 1939 it was on the Soviet border with Poland.